12avnisharma/Viola-Jones-face-detector/README.md

 False positive Capture Rate: 542/1860=0.291
 Accuracy 57% (approx.)
 For testing purpose the classifiers were run through the 24X24 sub image window and a union of the windows with high probability of face were taken into account generating the following results.
-Following are some of the images form test data :